1. Waterproof phone case 2. Kate Spade laptop bag 3. Wool socks 4. Amika dry shampoo 5. Dr. Bronner’s soap

 Welcome back to the Ultimate Gift Guide series!

 Last week, I shared my top picks for the best gifts for solo travelers.
+(My gift guide for traveling couples is now up too, which you can check out here!)
 This week, we’re tackling the best gifts for budget travelers, which is probably my most requested gift guide!
 Traveling while on a budget means that you need to make everything you bring truly count.
 Budget travelers often opt for carry-on luggage only (I know I do!) in order to save money on the crazy, sky-high baggage fees that most airlines charge these days.

 That means choosing products and items to pack that you know will last your entire trip and be genuinely useful.
 I have put together a gift guide for budget travelers that has tons of great ideas for what to get the frugal traveler in your life.
 Any of these gifts would be helpful, useful, or improve their trip in some way!